 Psychosocial Factors Affecting Low Back Pain Recovery

 The researchers discovered that recovery from low back pain was not as fast as the guidelines seemed to indicate.
 They found the recovery process to be typically slow and not always complete.
 These results occurred even when the doctors were providing the best practice care in line with clinical guidelines.
-The researchers also found that psychosocial factors (the patient’s mental health and their environment) was a key factor in predicting poor outcomes.
-Psychological factors related to depression, or the patient’s belief that they were not going to get better soon, was directly tied to how slowly (or quickly) they recovered.

-A review of 25 different studies also confirmed that psychological factors play a major role in predicting how long people will take to recover from low back pain.
-The authors of that review found that psychological factors like stress, depression and somatization (the physical expression of stress by our bodies) have a major role to play in low back pain recovery.
-This is often referred to as a ‘biopsychosocial model’ for pain and recovery.
+The authors of that review found that psychological factors like stress, depression and somatization (the physical expression of stress by our bodies) did indeed play a major role to play in how people recovered from low back pain.

-Unfortunately it appears that the answer to this question is a complicated one.
+Unfortunately it appears that the answer to this question is quite a complicated one.
 While many cases of back pain do seem to get better on their own, studies indicate that this number may be over-exaggerated.
-If you are in the situation where your back pain hasn’t gotten better after a week or so, you may find yourself looking for ways to help speed up the recovery process.

 Ways To Speed Up Your Low Back Pain Recovery